Research & Graduate Studies

 Math Placement Exam Frequently Asked Questions

-The Texas A&M University Math Placement Exam is an online, multiple-choice examination used to evaluate math skills.
-The score earned on the exam will allow your Academic Department to place you in the most appropriate math class when registering for classes.
-You will not be permitted to register for any MATH courses until you have completed the Math Placement Exam.
+The Texas A&M University Math Placement Exam is an online, multiple-choice examination used to evaluate pre-calculus math skills.
+The MPE is important because it helps your advisor determine which mathematics course you should take.
+You will not be permitted to register for any mathematics course until you have completed the Math Placement Exam.

 How do I schedule to take the Math Placement Exam (MPE)?